S-Kanishka-04/ZIVORA-E-Commerce/README.md

 ## 🙌 Acknowledgment
 > **Note:** ZIVORA is **not a real online store**.
-> It is a **fictional e-commerce platform created for learning and educational purposes**, to practice full-stack development concepts and project structure.
+> It is a **fictional e-commerce platform created for learning and educational purposes**, to practice MERN-stack development concepts and project structure.